-- Wheelchair Dancing — all of the participants of a team perform dance routines while riding on a wheelchair.
+- Wheelchair Dancing — all of the participants of a team perform dance routines while riding in a wheelchair.

-- Pole Dancing Sport — participants perform various type of acrobatic moves like spins, climbs, twists and body inversions around a pole.
+- Pole Dancing Sport — participants perform various types of acrobatic moves like spins, climbs, twists and body inversions around a pole.

 - Capoeira — a form of martial art from Brazil which has a combination of aspects of dance moves, acrobatics, movements and music.

 - Dancesport was an event at the 2010 Asian Games.
 It was also a demonstration sport at the 1998 Asian Games.